kubernetes/enhancements/keps/sig-cluster-lifecycle/addons/20191013-install-addons-via-kubeadm.md

 Describe why the change is important and the benefits to users.
 The motivation section can optionally provide links to [experience reports][] to demonstrate the interest in a KEP within the wider Kubernetes community. -->

 Kubeadm currently installs two "core" addons into the cluster once the control-plane is running: kube-proxy and CoreDNS.
 Optionally, it also supports installing kube-dns in place of CoreDNS.
 Installation of these addons occurs via application of manifests for which the strings are built into and versioned with the kubeadm binary.
 It is not currently possible to disable installation of these addons or modify them with a formal kubeadm init.

-Upgrades are accomplished with modifications to kubeadm's upgrade logic, often by introspecting which GVK's exist in the current cluster.
+Upgrades are accomplished with modifications to kubeadm's upgrade logic, often by introspecting which config maps exist in the current cluster.

 Kubeadm installs these "core" addons leaving an almost functioning cluster available for the user, but a CNI implementation is not installed.
 That is left to the cluster operator.